-It will also take honest communication.
+It will also take honest, respectful communication.
 By being open with your (potential) partner, you could actually create your own brand of relationship - it might not work for anyone else, but it could be just right for you and the unique individual you attract into your life.

 Understand that we are both humans helping each other to grow.
 You can get through the power struggle phase with a healthy sense of respect – for both yourself and your partner.
 Life is challenging enough without continually challenging each other.
 If you both agree, you can work toward a mutual goal of becoming a team made up of two individuals who choose to support each other on your unique life journeys.

-Whether you need to make adjustments to an unfulfilling relationship or seek the close-to-ideal new love, try imagining you're on a path of self-discovery.
+Whether you need to make adjustments to an unfulfilling relationship or seek the close-to-ideal new love, imagine you're on a path of self-discovery.

 This way, you're in a process, seeking mastery rather than perfection in the art of giving and receiving love ... you're on an exciting adventure – that could last a lifetime!